Encouraging words from Christie (who learned to ride a street motorcycle by herself):

 Open and own and fund a savings account — in your name alone

-Learn more about how and why to save, or find a high-yield savings account now:
+Learn more about how and why to save, or open a high-yield savings account now:

 Open and fund an investment account